Road to Sangam

 Road to Sangam is a 2010 Bollywood film written and directed by Amit Rai.
 The film features Bollywood actors Paresh Rawal, Om Puri and Pawan Malhotra.

-Road to Sangam is a simple story of a God fearing, devout Muslim mechanic named Hasmat Ullah (Paresh Rawal) who has been entrusted the job of repairing an old Ford V8 engine, not knowing the historic significance – that it once carried the ashes of Mahatma Gandhi which were immersed in the holy Triveni Sangam.
+Road to Sangam is a simple story of a God fearing, devout Muslim mechanic named Hasmat Ullah (Paresh Rawal) who has been entrusted with the job of repairing an old Ford V8 engine, not knowing the historic significance – that it once carried the ashes of Mahatma Gandhi which were immersed in the holy Triveni Sangam.

 The film was released worldwide on 29 January 2010.

 Plot

 Hashmatullah (Hashmat) is a God-fearing, devout Muslim mechanic of Allahabad, Uttar Pradesh.
 He is to repair an old Ford V8 lorry engine, the historic significance he is unaware -– it carried the ashes of Mahatma Gandhi after Gandhi's assassination in 1948.
 As part of the funerary celebration, the ashes were immersed in the holy Triveni Sangam, Allahabad, divided into 20 portions, sent to different provinces of India, brought back, and then dispersed in Triveni Sangam.

 One of the portions is found years later forgotten in the Orissa State Bank.
 Gandhi's grandson makes an application to the Orissa High Court for their return.
 The government honours Gandhi by having the ashes repeat the procession of 1948.
 The original lorry is found, a news channel reporter visits, and Hashmat learns about the historic significance of the engine he is to repair.

 There has been a terrorist bomb blast in three court houses of Lucknow, Varanasi and Faizabad in Uttar Pradesh.
 The Uttar Pradesh Police arrests suspects who have links with the terror organisation Hizb-ul-Mujahideen) and the Muslim neighbourhood of Allahabad, where Hashmat lives.
 Hashmat is General Secretary of the Managing Committee of the main Mosque of Allahabad (Masjid-e-Azam).
 The Mosque Committee protests at the court house the arrests of the suspects.
 Protestors enter the court despite the beatings by the police with canes (lathi charge).

 One Muslim protester, while trying to scale the boundary wall of the court house, dies in an accident.
 He is the nephew of Chairman of the Mosque Committee Nawab Kasuri.
 Infuriated Nawab Kasuri supported by Maulana of the Mosque Masjid-e-Azam calls for a Bandh.
 Hashmat has a quandary: support the bandh or return to Mr Rizvi a fixed Ford lorry.
 Rizvi works with the Government of Uttar Pradesh.
 He seeks out Mr. Rizvi at the museum where Mr. Rizvi works; Mr. Rizvi is not available.